Twelve dead in fresh violence in China's Xinjiang

 "Ilham Tohti used his position as a teacher to entice, lure and coerce certain people to form a gang, colluded with leaders of overseas East Turkestan separatist forces, and sent followers overseas to engage in separatist activities," the statement said.

-Tohti also sowed misinformation and rumours and "agitated for Xinjiang independence", the police said, adding they had "cast-iron evidence" against him.
+Tohti also sowed misinformation and rumors and "agitated for Xinjiang independence", the police said, adding they had "cast-iron evidence" against him.

 Tohti's wife, Guzaili Nu'er, said on Sunday she thought the accusations were ridiculous.